aszala/HackReality2021/README.md

 ## What's next for Cyber Lab
 This project is just a prototype of what can be done.
 This technology can span beyond just vaccines and into other areas of the healthcare industry such as surgery or telemedicine.
 The virtual interaction with patients is also limited in this project and can be easily expanded upon in the future.

-## Running the Application
-Download the latest release and install it onto your mobile device or VR headset.

 ## Misc.
 Notice any bugs or have any ideas for the future of this project?
 Feel free to contact zala.abhay@gmail.com or open a new issue / pull request.